 Having said all that, your best bet is to simply not drink when you know that you will have to be driving somewhere afterwards.
 Instead, try the sober ride services which exist to safely transport drinkers and their vehicles.
-You can find a list of these services and their contacts by state at this link.
 However, if you do get pulled over after a couple, you still have some cards to play.
 Here are some ideas.

 Open your window post haste.
 Never mind if it is freezing cold or hot as hell outside.
 You are going to have to talk to the officers anyway, so you might as well vent out the alcohol fumes from any drink in the car, or from your own accumulated breath.